 Along with partners CEO James Howler and CMO Eric Leslie, Dave Maggio built Cheeba Chews into one of the cannabis-infused-edible industry’s most iconic brands.
 They started up together in 2009, long before any legal recreational use existed, and, due to their manufacturing and product-development initiatives, they became guiding forces in the space.
 Maggio’s love for cooking and cannabis shines through in every product he’s released into the marketplace.
 The “deca-dose” Cheeba Chews in particular, have left their mark on the world.

-Braelyn Davis—Co-Founder & Marketing Director of Flav
+Braelyn Davis—Head of Marketing of Flav

 Braelyn Davis started with a vision to shift the negative stigma of cannabis by creating a positive brand that’s approachable by all.
 Since then, Davis and his team have created a line of CO2-extracted THC- and CBD-infused drops, salves, edibles and bath bombs as well as outstanding solventless and glycol-free cartridges, all available in California and Washington.
 Flav’s vision was well embraced in 2017 through athletics, music and education, and the company plans to continue to evolve and expand its mission in 2018.